Rahulhimself/CNNClassification/README.md

 The model is compiled with the binary_crossentropy loss function and the RMSprop optimizer.

-Getting Started
+## Getting Started ##

-To run this project, you will need a Google account to access Google Colab.
+### To run this project, you will need a Google account to access Google Colab. they provide free TPU's can be used for exection. comes with most of libraries pre-installed ###

-How to Run the Code
+## How to Run the Code ##

-Open the Notebook: Copy and paste the code from the cats_vs_dogs_cnn.py file into a new Google Colab notebook.
+### Open the Notebook: Copy and paste the code from the cats_vs_dogs_cnn.py file into a new Google Colab notebook. ###

-Execute Cells: Run each code cell sequentially.
-The notebook is structured to guide you through each step of the process.
+### Execute Cells: Run each code cell sequentially.
+The notebook is structured to guide you through each step of the process. ###

-Data Download: The notebook automatically downloads a pre-structured version of the dataset, so you do not need to manually handle the Kaggle API key setup.
+### Data Download: The notebook automatically downloads a pre-structured version of the dataset, so you do not need to manually handle the Kaggle API key setup. ###

-Training: The model will begin training for 30 epochs.
-This may take some time, depending on the Colab environment's performance.
+### Training: The model will begin training for 15 epochs.
+This may take some time, depending on the Colab environment's performance. ###

 Prediction: After training, the final cell will make predictions on two example images (one cat, one dog) downloaded from the web.
 You can easily modify this to test your own images by uploading them to Colab.